morganthomas/winning-arguments/winning-arguments.md

 ## Truth

 What is truth?
 What does it mean for something to be true?
-Let's start by using the words "true" and "truth" in some sentences the reader will probably agree with.
-It's OK if the reader disagrees with any of them.
+Let's start by using the words "true" and "truth" in a mixture of obviously true statements, and truisms whose truth might be less clear:

 * It is true that smoking causes lung cancer.
 * "Smoking causes lung cancer" is a true statement.
 * It is false that water is made of methane.
 * "Water is made of methane" is a false statement.
 * No statement is both true and false.
-* Every statement about the natural world is either true or false.
-* Every statement about mathematics is either true or false.
-* Every statement asserting the actual existence or actual non-existence of a kind of thing is either true or false.
+* Every statement is either true or false.
+* What's true is true and what's false is false, independently of what people believe, say, or wish.
 * Truth is something worth pursuing.
 * Truth is the opposite of falsehood.